RishabhMech/RishabhMech/README.md

 #### I believe in extracting valuable insights and telling stories using data.
 I believe that statistics, used in coherence with our imagination, can do wonders! <br>

-#### Spending most of time on research, reading and implementing research papers on Data Sciences, IoT and Natural Language Processing domains, I constantly try to figure new applications for an idea, and I try to be informed about the latest tech developments. <br>
+#### As a trainee data scientist at HiTech iSolutions LLP, and otherwise, I entertain most of time on research, reading and implementing research papers on Data Sciences, IoT and Natural Language Processing domains, I constantly try to figure new applications for an idea, and I try to be informed about the latest tech developments. <br>

 #### I am a continuous practitioner of the learning-by-doing philosophy and extend this to any problem in these spheres, and aim to provide a value to any project I am tasked, or task myself upon. <br>
 ####